ess-uofc/aauy/content/en/about/single.md

 ---
 Title: About us
 type: about
-Description: We hate school
+Description: We <3 you guys
-image: /images/hero.jpg
+image:
 ---

-sadfasfsadfksajfksjfg